 Volunteers from Lunenburg, Queens and Shelburne counties constructed squirrel boxes, which were installed in study grids for future fecundity work.

-Seventeen flying squirrels were recaptures from previous years.
-Fourteen of these had been PIT tagged last year, two had been tagged two years ago and one remained from three years ago.
+Half of the flying squirrels were recaptured from previous years.
+Four of these had been PIT tagged the previous year and two had been tagged two years ago.

 Mersey Tobeatic Research Institute